Version control

 Commit messages

 Generally, commit messages should complete the sentence “If applied, this commit will…”.
-Most often a short, 50 character (ish) title will suffice, but a longer-form description of the changes can also be provided by leaving a blank space between the summary line and the rest of the message.
-There are many different conventions that can be used for commit messages that range from very structured (such as conventional commits) to the fun (such as gitmoji).
-The important thing is that it is clear to the reader what a commit is doing and why.
-If a project is using a specific commit message convention, this will often be described in their contributing guidelines.
+Usualy a short, 50 character (ish) summary is enough, but if you would like to give more detail you can leave a blank line then write a long-form description.
+There are a range of conventions for commit messages, that range from very structured (such as conventional commits) to the friendly (such as gitmoji).
+The most important thing is that the message is clear to the reader.
+If a project is using a specific commit message convention, this will usually be described in their contributing guidelines.

 Good commit messages